matomo-org/developer-documentation/docs/generated/master/Piwik/Period.md

 <a name="makePeriodFromQueryParams" id="makePeriodFromQueryParams"></a>
 ### `makePeriodFromQueryParams()`

-Creates a period instance using a Site instance and two strings describing the period & date.
+Creates a Period instance using a period, date and timezone.

 #### Signature